julietteBergoend/plumcot-prodigy/plumcot_prodigy/README.md

 #### Usage
 1. Create a database
 2. Lauch recipe
 ```bash
 (plumcot-prodigy) plumcot-prodigy$ prodigy addressee addressee_data <episode_name> -F plumcot_prodigy/adressee.py
 ```
 The head of the relation is always a speaker whereas the child of the relation is always a sentence (see first illustration).
+Relations are pre-selected but you may need to correct it manually.

-Sometimes relations can’t be annotated because one speaker is talking during 5 speech turns.
+Sometimes relations are not pre-selected because one speaker is talking during 5 speech turns.
 In this case, a labelling interface is available to label the sentence with its addressee (see second illustration).
 Labelling can also be used when the addressee is addressed to multiple speakers which are not in the 5 speech turns.
 Combination of labelling and selection is allowed.